husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 More information can be found in the attached Readme.md file and can be viewed with `cat ~/Readme.md`

 ## Crossplay
 By re-running the setup script you will be asked if crossplay should be enabled or disabled.
+You will need to restart the server for this to take effect using `systemctl --user restart valheim_server`